Some isolation and stability results for Einstein manifolds: Isolation and stability results for the Weyl functional on Ricci-flat ALE manifolds

 In this way, we obtain the best constant for equation \eqref{rem}. \end{rem} Note that the proof of the theorem was mainly based on the use of the Bochner-Weitzenb\"{o}ck formula together with the sharp Sobolev inequality \eqref{sharp sob}.
-This last inequality can be a fundamental tool to find a stability criterion for ALE manifolds which can be expressed in terms of the Weyl functional and the constant $D(n)$. \begin{proof}[Proof of Theorem \ref{stability thm intro}] Integrating \eqref{ineq weyl h point} over $M$ we get
+This last inequality can be a fundamental tool to find a stability criterion for ALE manifolds which can be expressed in terms of the Weyl functional and the constant $D(n)$. \begin{proof}[Proof of Theorem \ref{stability thm intro}] Integrating \eqref{ineq weyl h point} over $M$, for every $h$ compactly supported $TT$ tensor, we get

 where we have used H\"{o}lder inequality and $p=\frac{2n}{n-2}$.
 Exploiting \eqref{ineq weyl h}, it follows

 where $p=\frac{2n}{n-2}$.
 In the last two steps we have used equation \eqref{ineq weyl h} and the sharp Sobolev inequality \eqref{sharp sob}, and Kato's inequality